Top 4 reasons to swaddle your baby

 Babies are born with involuntary startle reflexes – called the Moro Reflex.
 These reflexes are involuntary movements in their arms and legs and happen until they get older and learn to control them.
 As these movements are involuntary, babies are often startled by them, and it can affect their sleep.
 By swaddling their arms, big movements are limited, and they are - for that reason - less likely to be startled and wake up when sleeping.

 One of the factors that increase the risk of SIDS (sudden infant death syndrome) is letting babies sleep on their stomachs or their sides.
 Swaddling helps maintain the baby’s back-sleeping position while also reminding parents to place the baby on its back to sleep – which is the safest sleeping position at the newborn stage.

 4. Regulating baby’s temperature

-Newborn babies are not able to regulate their own temperature.
+Newborn babies are not able to regulate their temperature.
 This means that infants are reliant on external factors - such as swaddling - to keep them at the right temperature.
 Remember that you are your baby’s thermostat!

-A tip to make sure that your baby’s temperature is comfortable is to put your fingers or hand down under the clothes and touch the bare skin either in front of the chest or in the neck just below the clothes.
-If your baby is warm and dry with a suitable temperature, it’s perfect.
+A tip to make sure that your baby’s temperature is comfortable is to put your fingers or hand down under the clothes and touch the bare skin either in front of the chest or on the neck just below the clothes.
+If your baby is warm and dry at a suitable temperature, it’s perfect.
 But if your baby feels too warm and possibly sweaty, you should take off some of the clothes or take your baby somewhere to be cooled down.
-If your baby feels too cold, give it some more clothes on, or you put it in a warmer place.
+If your baby feels too cold, give it some more clothes on, or put it in a warmer place.